List of Coronation Street characters introduced in 2002: Aidan Critchley

-Carol Mills

-Carol Mills is a woman whom Kirk Sutherland (Andrew Whyment) takes a fancy to while holidaying in Blackpool.
-Kirk and Jason Grimshaw (Ryan Thomas) spend a lot of money on Carol and her daughter Stephanie (Rebecca Atkinson), however, Carol and Stephanie choose to dump them afterwards.
-They later spot Kirk and Jason in a pub, after winning £200 at bingo.
-Jason and Kirk spend the night in Carol and Stephanie's caravan.
-In the morning as they are leaving Stephanie calls Carol "mum", which amuses Jason as Kirk had slept with Carol.

-Stephanie Mills

-Stephanie Mills is a woman whom Jason Grimshaw (Ryan Thomas) has a brief romance with after meeting her on the pier at Blackpool, while he is on holiday with his friend Kirk Sutherland (Andrew Whyment).
+It had been rumoured that Ashton would return as Aidan for a few episodes in late 2023, but this has not been confirmed by Coronation Street themselves and subsequently failed to materialise.

 Joe Carter

 Joe Carter was played by Jonathan Wrather.

-Upon his release from prison in May 2002, after serving two years for fraud, Joe Carter is picked up by factory owner Mike Baldwin (Johnny Briggs) and brought to Coronation Street to work as factory manager in Underworld.
+Upon Joe's release from prison in May 2002, after serving two years for fraud, Joe Carter is picked up by factory owner Mike Baldwin (Johnny Briggs) and brought to Coronation Street to work as factory manager in Underworld.
 He immediately clashes with Dev Alahan (Jimmi Harkishin) when he asks Geena Gregory (Jennifer James) out on a date.
 Dev later tries to warn Joe off, accusing him of being a crook just out of prison.
 Joe is angry and threatens Dev.

 Joe successfully woos Geena with his charm and they start going out much to Dev's indignation.
 In revenge, Joe is infuriated when the factory girls discover that he has been in prison, thanks to Dev making it public knowledge, attempting to split him and Geena up.
 However, Geena gives Joe a second chance but Joe has another enemy, Karen McDonald (Suranne Jones), who wanted the management position herself.
 He infuriates her further when he sacks her.